 History, tourist information, and nearby accommodation

-In 1815 the Prince Regent hired John Nash to expand the Marine Pavillion and create an Indian pleasure palace, with Eastern domes, turrets, and minarets.
+In 1815 the Prince Regent hired John Nash to expand the Marine Pavilion and create an Indian pleasure palace, with Eastern domes, turrets, and minarets.
 This Nash did, over a period of 8 years.
-Rather than tear the Marine Pavillion down and start again, Nash built a cast-iron framework over and around Holland's house, and built his grand new design onto the frame.
+Rather than tear the Marine Pavilion down and start again, Nash built a cast-iron framework over and around Holland's house and built his glorious new design onto the frame.